worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

 * Is the user an admin?
 Users who are need to be able to create challenges, and perform other administrative tasks.
 For the sake of fairness, they should not be allowed to join teams themselves.
 * Is the competition running?
 If not, we don't want non-admin users to be able to view challenge pages or attempt to submit solutions.

 First, we'll create two helper functions to answer these questions.
-Add the following code to `main.py`, just below your ADMINS list.
+Add the following code to `main.py`, just below your ADMINS list:

 ```python
 # Helper functions